efeelize/bar/CA/MBE/legal_terminology.md

 - Scientific/Physical: In physics, magnetic susceptibility refers to how much a material can be magnetized.

 # fiduciary[信托]
+> In law, a fiduciary is a person or entity who is legally obligated to act in the best interests of another party.
+This obligation is called a fiduciary duty, and it is one of the highest standards of care in legal relationships.

 # reform the contract